English curriculum at Holy Family Catholic Primary School

 - In KS2 spelling, punctuation and grammar objectives will be covered during the first 10 minutes of the daily English lesson during the ‘warm up’ sessions, using a range of strategies.

 - HOME LEARNING - Weekly spellings will be arranged by the teacher and sent home on a Monday.
 In KS1 these spellings will be based on the sounds they are currently learning in their phonics sessions as well as learning ‘high frequency’ and ‘common exception words.’
 In KS2 the spellings will be taken from the spelling bank and NC statutory word bank.
 Differentiated spellings are given to those children who have been identified as needing additional support.
+Spellings are available on our school app, Showbie and set on Spelling Shed.
+This is to ensure children have a variety of mediums in which to learn their spellings at home.

 GRAMMAR, PUNCTUATION & SPELLING ASSESSMENTS